radiant-player/radiant-player-mac/README.md

 ![](https://raw.github.com/kbhomes/GoogleMusicMac/gh-pages/images/application.png)

-Turn Google Music into a separate, beautiful application compatible with your Mac's media keys and including support for notifications.
+Turn Google Music into a separate, beautiful application that integrates with your Mac.

 Developed by [Sajid Anwar][2].
 Originally created by [James Fator][3] at [JamesFator/GoogleMusicMac][4].